Structural Heart Disease Imaging Fellowship

 - Application information:

-- Method of application: Complete our Universal Application and email along with your CV, a brief personal statement, USMLE/COMLEX transcript, ECFMG certificate (if applicable) and a recent photo to our Program Coordinator.
+- Method of application: Complete our Universal Application and email along with your CV, a brief personal statement, USMLE/COMLEX transcript and ECFMG certificate (if applicable) to our Program Coordinator.
 Please request 3 letters of recommendation to be sent directly to our Program Coordinator.

 - Start date: July 1

 - First day accepting applications: July 1 of year prior to start date (i.e. 12 months prior to start)

 - Last day accepting applications: Rolling

 - Interviews conducted: September to December